 It is certainly possible on rare occasions for a worker’s comp check to be lost in the mail.
 When my clients do report that, that is my first assumption, that the check was simply delayed by the mail.
 We reach out to the insurance adjustor or the attorney assigned to represent the employer to find out that answer.
 If they do indicate that the payment was in fact issued and sent, then we can identify a mail delay as the culprit.
 If the mail delay ends up taking too long, we assist our clients in making sure that a replacement check is issued and delivered via overnight mail as soon as possible.

 In conclusion, one of the major purposes for Indiana’s worker’s compensation system is to allow for injured Indiana workers to continue to receive some form of wage even when they are unable to work as a result of a work accident.
 Because this is such a fundamental part of the Indiana Worker’s Compensation Act, any deliberate or negligent delay in the issuance of those checks by the worker’s compensation insurance company can have devastating effects for injured Indiana workers.
-If you are encountering a situation where you have not received a check and you think that you should, or if you discover that the checks you do receive are frequently late and are not issued on a consistent basis, please reach out to Hewins Law Firm.
+If you are encountering a situation where you have not received a check and you think that you should, or if you discover that the checks you do receive are frequently late and are not issued on a consistent basis, please reach out to Salmon & Hewins.
 As always, the initial consultation is completely free.